sll00/memlayer-proxy/docs/basics/streaming.md

 # Streaming Mode

-MemLayer supports streaming responses from all providers (OpenAI, Claude, Gemini, Ollama).
+Memlayer supports streaming responses from all providers (OpenAI, Claude, Gemini, Ollama).
 This guide explains how streaming works, its performance characteristics, and best practices.

 ## What is Streaming?